-- external volume: Displays external volumes. - undefined: Displays all LDEV numbers that are not implemented. - mapped: Displays all LDEVs to which LU paths are defined.

-Combining this with -pool_id <pool id> specification displays LDEVs (defined the LU path) relate to the specified POOL.

-unmapped: Displays all LDEVs to which LU paths are defined.
-However, LDEVs that are not implemented are not displayed because they cannot specify the LU path.

-Combining this with -pool_id <pool id> specification displays LDEVs (not defined the LU path) relate to the specified POOL.

-- journal -journal_id <journal id>: Displays LDEVs that belong to the specified journal. - pool -pool_id <pool id>: Displays LDEVs that belong to the specified pool. - If a -pool_id option is non-numeric, the specified value is recognized as a pool name to identify the pool ID. - parity_grp -parity_grp_id <parity group id>: Displays LDEVs that belong to the specified parity group. - mp_blade -mp_blade_id <mp#>: Displays LDEVs that are set to the specified MP blades. - quorum: Displays LDEVs set for the quorum disks. - clpr -clpr_id <clpr#> : Displays LDEVs belonging to the specified CLPR.

-- VSP 5000 series

-- VSP G1x00 and VSP F1500
+- external_volume: Displays external volumes. - undefined: Displays all LDEV numbers that are not implemented. - mapped: Displays all LDEVs to which LU paths are defined. - Combining this with -pool_id <pool id> specification displays LDEVs (defined the LU path) relate to the specified POOL. - mapped_nvme: Displays all LDEVs that are assigned to namespaces. - unmapped: Displays all LDEVs to which LU paths are defined.
+However, LDEVs, mainframe volumes, and namespaces that are not implemented are not displayed because they cannot specify the LU path. - Combining this with -pool_id <pool id> specification displays LDEVs (not defined the LU path) relate to the specified POOL. - journal -journal_id <journal id>: Displays LDEVs that belong to the specified journal. - pool -pool_id <pool id>: Displays LDEVs that belong to the specified pool. - If a -pool_id option is non-numeric, the specified value is recognized as a pool name to identify the pool ID. - parity_grp -parity_grp_id <parity group id>: Displays LDEVs that belong to the specified parity group. - mp_blade -mp_blade_id <mp#>: Displays LDEVs that are set to the specified MP blades. - quorum: Displays LDEVs set for the quorum disks. - clpr -clpr_id <clpr#> : Displays LDEVs belonging to the specified CLPR. - Supported storage systems: - VSP 5000 series - VSP G1x00 and VSP F1500 - VSP E series - VSP G/F350, G/F370, G/F700, G/F900

-- VSP E990

-- VSP G/F350, G/F370, G/F700, G/F900